 Between the years 2000 and 2006 Marina Schmidt Lupinacci participated as the second keyboard player in many concerts with the Pittsburgh Symphony Orchestra.
 She held piano teaching positions at West Virginia University, Alderson Broadus College, Duquesne University, City Music Center, and Lincoln Park Performing Arts Center.
 Most of her students are winners of several national and international competitions.

-In 2009 she became the President of the Steinway Society of Western Pennsylvania, position which she is presently holding.
+In 2009 she became the President of the Steinway Society of Western Pennsylvania, a position which she presently holds.